erf/vis-build/README.md

 Press `<Ctrl-b>` or use the `:build` command to build the current file.

 # TODO
-- stderr > vis:message
+- stderr, stdout > vis:message
-- RUN command. stdout > vis:message
+- `run` command
-- support more languages
+- more languages